-What was Lee thinking?When I was ten, my family visited Gettysburg one Sunday.
-As my dad and I stood at the Angle, where Webb's Pennsylvanians stood a century before, looking across to Seminary Ridge, it struck both of us as insane that 10,000 men, all upright and shoulder-to-shoulder, would walk across that open thousand yards into what must have seemed certain death to them.
-I was in awe of the courage of those men, knowing they were going to die horribly in the next twenty minutes, who marched on anyway, holding on to each others' sleeves.
+What, on Earth, was Lee thinking?When I was ten my family visited Gettysburg one Sunday.
+As my dad and I stood at the Angle, where Webb's Pennsylvanians stood a century before, looking across to Seminary Ridge, it struck both of us as insane that 12,000 men, all upright and shoulder-to-shoulder, would walk across that open thousand-plus yards into what must have seemed certain death to them.
+I was in awe of the courage of those men, knowing they were going to die horribly in the next twenty minutes, who marched on anyway, holding onto each others' sleeves.
 My dad (inveterate Civil War nut that he was) only said, "Incredible."
-Then, for dramatic effect, muttered it again, "Incredible."
+Then, for dramatic effect, muttered it again under his breath, "Incredible."
 My dad was such a ham.

 The whole point of Lee's second invasion of the North in the summer of 1863 was to end the war.
 The Confederacy was not doing well.
 Virtually the entire Mississippi River was cut and the last railroad link to the Trans-Mississippi Confederacy at Vicksburg was about to fall to U.S.Grant (the day after Pickett's Charge, in fact).
 The South was starving from the Anaconda strategy of the North, with nearly every seaport blockaded by the U.S. Navy.
 No foreign power had recognized the Confederacy since its creation and both Lee and Jefferson Davis realized that they needed a decisive military victory to have any chance of help from Britain or France.
 In fact, there were representatives of the European powers riding with Lee's staff, observing this battle closely, ready to advise their respective governments as to whether the Confederacy had a chance of surviving.